 The annual Red Cedar River Watershed Conference will be held on March 8, 2018 at UW-Stout in Menomonie.
 Solving water quality issues in the Red Cedar Watershed will require everyone to do their part, and the Conference offers a great chance to build community and forge partnerships to better understand the issues and each other’s lives and roles, as well as find common ground in working toward solutions.
 Registration and other information about the Conference can be found here.

-(August 2015) Red Cedar River Water Quality Partnership Submits Watershed Plan to WDNR and US EPA
+(January 2016) Red Cedar River Water Quality Partnership Watershed Plan approved by WDNR and US EPA

 For more information on the process of developing the Plan, see minutes from the Partnership’s meetings on the “Maps and Publications” page.